GFlorio/gflorio.github.io/index.md

   collaboration with business stakeholders.
 - Design of a heuristic solver for the resource optimization problem and its implementation in efficient Cython.
 Successfully used in production.
-- Design and partial implementation a proper RESTful API in collaboration with the front-end developers.
+- Design and partial implementation of a proper RESTful API in collaboration with front-end developers.

 **Toolset:** Python, Django, Domain-Driven Design, Docker, Git, SQL, Kubernetes, Google Cloud Platform, RabbitMQ